 Leitner, M., Moser, H., Eichelberger, P., Kuhn, A., & Radlinger, L. (2016).
 Evaluation of pelvic floor muscle activity during running in continent and incontinent women: An exploratory study.
 Neurourology and Urodynamics, 36(6), 1570–1576. https://doi.org/10.1002/nau.23151

 Szumilewicz, A., Dornowski, M., Piernicka, M., Worska, A., Kuchta, A., Kortas, J., Błudnicka, M., Radzimiński, Ł., & Jastrzębski, Z. (2019).
 High-low impact exercise program including pelvic floor muscle exercises improves pelvic floor muscle function in healthy pregnant women – a randomized control trial.
 Frontiers in Physiology, 9. https://doi.org/10.3389/fphys.2018.01867

 Zavorsky, G. S., & Longo, L. D. (2012).
 Viewpoint: Are there valid concerns for completing a marathon at 39 weeks of pregnancy?
 Journal of Applied Physiology, 113(7), 1162–1165. https://doi.org/10.1152/japplphysiol.01426.2011

-Aubree McLeod is an ACSM-EP exercise physiologist, researcher and running biomechanist.
-She has an M.S. in Exercise Science, where she specialized in running biomechanics and footwear.
-She has worked in a variety of spaces within the exercise science field including physical therapy, education, research, and coaching for a wide range of skill levels.
-Aubree is a new mom, a running shoe geek, and...
+Aubree McLeod is an ACSM-EP exercise physiologist, researcher in running biomechanics.
+She has also completed the ICE Preg & PostPartum Course for athletes.
+She has an M.S. in Exercise Science and has worked in a variety of spaces within the exercise science field including physical therapy, education, research, and run coaching for...
+Read More